 § 4-204.
-Time or payment - Statement of sum due [Emerg. eff.
-April 8, 2003]
+Time or payment - Statement of sum due

-The cost of a patient's care and treatment shall be paid monthly unless Commissioner of the Department of Mental Health and Substance Abuse Services and any person agreeing to make the payments may arrange for quarterly or semiannual payments.
+The cost of a patient's care and treatment paid monthly unless shall be Commissioner of the Department of Mental Health and Substance Abuse Services and any person agreeing to make the payments may arrange for quarterly or semiannual payments.
 The executive director of a facility within the Department of Mental Health and Substance Abuse Services in which a patient is held shall issue a statement of the sum that is due to all persons who are liable for the patient's care and treatment, but failure to send or receive this statement shall not affect the liability of a person who is otherwise liable for the patient's care and treatment.

 § 4-205.
-Payment by - Collection by legal proceedings [Emerg. eff.
-April 8, 2003]
+Payment by - Collection by legal proceedings